hellais/arturo.filasto.net/src/content/posts/all-you-need-is-vi-and-httpd.md

 Are you in a hurry to get spammed with ads telling you do buy stuff you don't need so that you can get fed more junk content?

+What happened of [pond](https://github.com/agl/pond) and the slow crypto (as in cryptography) movement?
+Those of you who rememeber those days hanging out in IRC channels on OFTC and sending each other messages that would be answered days later know what I'm talking about.
+Those of you still living in this consumerist world without a smartphone, I tip my hat to you.
+Those of you that still believe in the [dream of the cypherpunks](https://en.wikipedia.org/wiki/Cypherpunk) I am all in.

+I also though feel as a community we need to recognize the fact that we [don't live in the 90s anymore](https://www.youtube.com/watch?v=TZt-pOc3moc) and we can't expect all these new internet users to understand that.

 I will end it here with what I meant in the title.
 Back in 2011 all you needed was just a text editor (hopefully vi) and a web server (make your pick) to start a website.
 My arguement is that still today, fundamentally that's all you need.
 It's actually never been easier than before to run a static website.
 Just pick one of the many free static site hosting services.
-So why is it that we are investing so much time and energy and thought and code, in building even more complicated tech stacks like the [fediverse](https://en.wikipedia.org/wiki/Mattermost)?
+So why is it that we are investing so much time and energy and [thought](https://en.wikipedia.org/wiki/ActivityPub) and [code](https://en.wikipedia.org/wiki/Diaspora_(social_network), in building even more complicated tech stacks like the [fediverse](https://en.wikipedia.org/wiki/Mattermost)?
 Why aren't we happy with what we have?

 I'm of the idea that on the tools are just instruments to do what you want to